pytroll/fcidecomp/documentation/solution-design/source/support_to_usage_patterns.rst

 version of the :ref:`hdf5plugin package <[HDF5PLUGIN]>`, is essentially composed of an ``__init__.py`` defining the filter interface to ``h5py``.

-See the :ref:`Integration with hdf5plugin <integration_with_hdf5plugin>` appendix for details on the integration with the widely used ``hdf5plugin`` package and interaction with its maintainers' community.
+See :ref:`integration_with_hdf5plugin` for details on the integration with the widely used ``hdf5plugin`` package and interaction with its maintainers' community.

 .. _integration_with_data_tailor: